jido/Arcadam/README.md

 Arcdown documents can be localised for an international audience.

-Define the "translate" substitution to enable it:
+Define the "translations" substitution to enable it:

 ```
-:translate: cn en es fr jp kr ru
+:translations: cn en es fr jp kr ru
 ```

 This tells the generator to look for translations in the listed